C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 When approaching any code artifact, the following questions can guide your analysis.
 These are not sequential steps but concurrent concerns — a single element of code may illuminate several at once.
 This is not an exhaustive methodology but a starting point; the field of digital source criticism remains open, and specific sources may raise questions not anticipated here.

 **Establishing provenance and authenticity:** Who wrote this code?
 When was it created?
 Where did it originate, and how did it reach us?
 Sometimes, proprietary source code becomes available through unauthorized leaks.
-For example, in 2023, portions of Twitter's source code were leaked on GitHub, revealing aspects of their recommendation algorithm ([Yu 2023](https://www.wowebsites.com/blog/2023/04/twitter-algorithm-code-leaked-and-released-an-explanation/)).must consider.
+For example, in 2023, portions of Twitter's source code were leaked on GitHub, revealing aspects of their recommendation algorithm ([Yu 2023](https://www.wowebsites.com/blog/2023/04/twitter-algorithm-code-leaked-and-released-an-explanation/)).

 **Questioning the broader context:** When and why was this code written?
 What problem did it address, and for what audience?
 Understanding the broader purpose — whether the system is a game, a scientific calculation, or a business application — is essential for guiding analysis.
 Consider also what technological constraints existed at the time: memory limitations, processing speed, and available hardware all influenced how programmers worked.